confidential-computing/twi-wimse/draft-twi-reference-architecture.md

    - Confidential Computing seeks to isolate Workload instances from both the hosting environments and peer Workloads.
    - WIMSE Architecture is built on a foundational assumption that the hosting environment is fully trusted, whereas - under Confidential Computing - Remote Attestation is used to ascertain the identity of the Workload, irrespective of the hosting environment.
    - Further, some Confidential Computing scenarios seek to combine claims about the Workload instance with claims, such as physical location, of the hosting environment, and different (yet collaborating) attestation mechanisms must be employed to achieve that.
-  - Confidential Computing employs a Verifier service to perform remote attestation, which is different from an identity provider that is tasked with Credential issuance.
+   - Confidential Computing employs a Verifier to perform Remote Attestation, which is different from an identity provider that is tasked with Credential issuance.
 The identity provider must take Attestation Results returned by the Verifier into account when computing Workload Identifiers and issuing Workload Credentials.

 - Token Replay and Misuse in Cross-domain Scenarios:
-Even with proper token binding, the risk of replay attacks or the use of compromised tokens across trust boundaries remains, especially if an attacker manages to intercept tokens during service-to-service exchanges.
+   - Without strong token binding, the risk of replay attacks or the use of compromised tokens across trust boundaries remains, especially if an attacker manages to intercept tokens during service-to-service exchanges.

 - Lack of ability to ascertain Provenance of a Workload from its Credential:
-Ability of a relying party or an auditor to inspect a credential to gauge its trustworthiness is an important feature for differentiated authorization of high-value, high-risk transactions and regulated environments.
+   - Ability of a Relying Party or an auditor to inspect a Credential to gauge its trustworthiness is an important feature for differentiated authorization of high-value, high-risk transactions and for regulated environments.

 # Conventions and Definitions